play4funqc/cusom_files/README.md

 # Heads Up Display (H.U.D.)

-I use a custom hud slightly edited to remove the sniper scope because I don't like it.
+I use a custom hud slightly edited to remove the sniper scope.

 Link: https://github.com/Hypnootize/PV-Hud

 # RadeonPro

 I also use radeon pro occasionally.
-I'm not 100% certain it even gives a framerate boost I just like the old pixelated look it brings.
+It does not give a framerate boost but I like the old pixelated look it offers.

 # LodAdj Trick